 Length Of The Season

 Naturally, golf courses open year-round will have a higher mowing cost than those that only operate in spring and summer.
-Golf.com’s Paul Sullivan supports this statement by explaining that courses in Hawaii cost almost $1 million per year more to run than a club in the north-central states.
+Golf.com’s Paul Sullivan supports this statement by explaining that golf courses in Hawaii cost almost $1 million per year more to run than a club in the north-central states.

 Fuel Or Electricity